-The practice opened from 8am to 6.30pm Monday to Friday.
-Routine appointments were available from 8.30am to 11.15am and 3.45pm to 5.55pm Monday to Friday.
-The practice provides extended hours surgeries each evening from 6.30pm to 7.15pm.
+The practice was open between 8am and 6.30pm Monday to Friday.
+Appointments were available each day at varying times depending upon a rota.
+Generally these were from 8.20am to 11.30am every morning and 2.30pm to 6pm daily.
+Extended surgery hours were offered most mornings from 7am and some evenings until 8.30pm.
 In addition to pre-bookable appointments that could be booked up to six weeks in advance, urgent appointments were also available on the same day for children and for people that needed them.
-It closed one afternoon each month for staff training.